 If you have experienced complications after the insertion of a metal-on-metal hip implant, including having had or planning to have revision surgery to remove or replace the device, you may be legally entitled to compensation for medical costs, loss of income, and other damages.

-G&E is investigating the safety risks of metal-on-metal hip implants and is monitoring ongoing developments of hip replacement litigation.
-If you or a loved one has experienced complications after receiving a metal-on-metal hip implant, please contact us by submitting the form, or by calling us at 877-790-3588 for a confidential evaluation of your potential claim.
+Grant & Eisenhofer P.A. is investigating the safety risks of metal-on-metal hip implants and is monitoring ongoing developments of hip replacement litigation.
+If you or a loved one has experienced complications after receiving a metal-on-metal hip implant, please contact us.
+Call our firm at (877) 790-3588 or submit an online form for a confidential evaluation of your potential claim.